nukopian/DBIx-Squirrel/README.md

 # REFERENCE

-This section describes the `DBIx::Squirrel` interface and covers new features not present in the `DBI`, as well as `DBI` features whose behaviours (but not outcomes) have been altered by `DBIx::Squirrel`.
+This section describes the `DBIx::Squirrel` interface.
+It covers new features not present in the `DBI`, as well as existing `DBI` features whose behaviour have been altered by `DBIx::Squirrel`.

 ## Database Handle Methods